tbengtsen/protein_seq_cnn/scripts/README.md

 ### Dwonstream training on TAPE tasks
     - tape_evaluate.py:
        Script to launch downstream training and evaluation of tape tasks using representations from upstream pre-trained CNN models.
-       Takes many inputs among others which nn_model to use, see --help for info.
+       Takes many inputs among others which nn_model to use, see --help for info

     - submit_tape.sh
         Slurm submit script to launch tape_evaluate.py for downstream evaluation of pre-trained CNN representation models.
 Takes parser arguments.